 Have you been to Bali?
 Alas, I have not but Shannon Ullman, a writer at Lives Abroad has and shares her tips on what to do on a weekend trip to Canggu, Bali.
-Other ideas?
-Let us know in the comments.
+Need more ideas, here are 101 of the Best Things to do in Bali, Indonesia.

 A Weekend in Canggu, Bali